Nsustain/nsustain.com/CONTRIBUTING.md

 If you are new to
 open-source, GitHub's
 [Open Source Guides](https://opensource.guide/)
-is a good place to start.
+is a great place to start.

 ```bash
 # Go to the directory you store